loltreeman/BigCubesSplits/README.md

 ## 🧑‍💻 Author

-Built by **Christian Naguio** – my first time using JavaScript ever, thanks for htis project.
+Built by **Christian Naguio** – my first time using JavaScript ever, thanks to this project.

 ---